mtorpey/wooden-ships/2-basic.md

 6. Orders must be written for each ship.
 If a player does not wish a ship to move, an "0" will be used as notation.
-7. If a log sheet is incorrectly filled out and/or indicates an illegal move for a ship, end that ship\'s movement at the point of the infraction.
+7. If a log sheet is incorrectly filled out and/or indicates an illegal move for a ship, end that ship's movement at the point of the infraction.
 8. Ships which are to enter the game on this turn have their movement noted in their movement column.
 The first hex entered counts against